 A lot of people who chose law enforcement as a career do so with the goal of becoming a detective or criminal investigator, and with good reason.
 There's a certain satisfaction that comes from solving a complex case, much like putting together a difficult puzzle.
 Whether you're considering a career as an investigator or just curious about the job, you'll want to know what a day in the life of a detective is like.

 Time to Go to Work

 It's Monday morning and your alarm pulls you from your sleep, which you didn't get a lot of last night.
-Because you work in the Criminal Investigations Division (CID), you get to work day shift with weekends off, which is great.
+Because you work in the Criminal Investigations Division (CID), you get to work a day shift with weekends off, which is great.
 This past weekend, though, you were the detective on call, and it was a busy one.
-You're holding three new cases before the work week has even started.
+You're holding three new cases before the workweek has even started.

 You ease out of bed, shower, shave and put on a shirt and tie.
 You can't decide if you miss wearing a uniform; on the one hand, you'll always be a patrol officer at heart.
-On the other, and especially when it's 95 degrees out with 80% humidity, you're thankful you're not working traffic or walking a beat in a dark wool outfit like your police officer buddies in patrol have to.
+On the other, and especially when it's 95 degrees out with 80% humidity, you're thankful you're not working traffic or walking a beat in a dark wool outfit like your police officer buddies on patrol have to do.

 You grab a travel mug of coffee, strap on your sidearm, and head to the office in your unmarked car.
 At first, you were excited about getting an unmarked car, until you realized that instead of the sleek new Dodge Charger you were expecting you were issued a 5-year-old, low-end import to avoid conspicuity.
 CID, you were told, tries to avoid standard patrol car models so that they're not as easily pegged as cop cars.